lu-ci/apex-sigma-core/docs/information/commands.md

 `>>animechargame` `>>anichargame` `>>anicg` | A minigame where you guess the name of the anime character shown.
 You can add "hint" in the command to make it show the character's scrambled name.
 The Kud reward is equal to the number of characters of the shortest part of the characters name.
 If the hint is used, the Kud reward is split in half. | `>>animechargame hint`
 `>>buyupgrade` `>>shop` | Opens Sigma's profession upgrade shop. | `>>buyupgrade` `>>coinflip` `>>cf` | Flips a coin.
 Nothing complex.
 You can try guessing the results by typing either Heads or Tails. | `>>coinflip Heads`
-`>>eightball` `>>8ball` | The 8Ball has answers to ALL your question.
+`>>eightball` `>>8ball` | The 8Ball has answers to ALL your questions.
 Come one, come all, and ask the mighty allknowing 8Ball!
 Provide a question at the end of the command and await the miraculous answer! | `>>eightball Will I ever be pretty?`
 `>>filtersell` `>>fsell` | Sells all items that have a certain attribute.
 The accepted attributes are name, type and rarity. | `>>filtersell rarity:Legendary`
 `>>finditem` | Looks up information about an item.
 The first argument needs to be the item type.
 For example if it is a fish, meat, plant or material.
 And the rest is the name of the item. | `>>finditem fish Jitteroon`
 `>>fish` | Cast a lure and try to catch some fish.
 You can fish once every 60 seconds, better not scare the fish away. | `>>fish`
-`>>forage` | Go hiking and search nature for all the delicious bounty it has.
+`>>forage` | Go hiking and search nature for all the delicious bounties it has.
 Look for plants that you might want to use for cooking in the future.
 Foraging is tiring so you need to rest for 60 seconds after looking for plants. | `>>forage`
 `>>inspect` | Inspects an item that is in your inventory. | `>>inspect Nabfischz` `>>inventory` `>>bag` `>>storage` `>>backpack` | Shows your current inventory.
-The inventory has unlimited slots.
+The inventory has 64 slots at the start but can be upgraded.
 You can also specify the page number you want to see.
 The inventory is sorted by item rarity. | `>>inventory 2 @person`
 `>>inventorystats` `>>invstats` `>>bagstats` | Shows the statistics of a user's inventory.
 The number of items per type and per rarity. | `>>inventorystats @person`
 `>>joinrace` `>>jr` | Joins a race instance if any are ongoing. | `>>joinrace` `>>mathgame` `>>mg` | A mathematics minigame.
 You are given a problem, solve it.
 Numbers are rounded to 2 decimals.
 You can also specify how hard you want the problem to be.
 The scale goes from 1-9.
 The default difficulty is 3.
 The time and Kud reward scale with the difficulty and number of hard operators. | `>>mathgame 4`
-`>>quiz` | A quiz minigame with various quizes to choose from.
+`>>quiz` | A quiz minigame with various quizzes to choose from.
 With a lot more coming soon | `>>quiz` `>>race` | Creates a race in the current text channel.
 To join the race use the joinrace command.
-A race needs at least 2 people to start.
-And has a maximum of 10 participants.
+A race needs at least 2 people to start, and has a maximum of 10 participants.
 You can specify a required buy-in to join the race.
 The winner gets the entire pool minus 10% that goes to the track upkeep. | `>>race 20`
 `>>raceoverride` `>>raceover` | Overrides the race in case a bug occurs. | `>>raceoverride` `>>roll` `>>dice` | Gives a random number from 0 to 100.
 You can specify the highest number the function calls by adding a number after the command.
 The Number TECHNICALLY does not have a limit but the bigger you use, the bigger the message, which just looks plain spammy. | `>>roll 501`
 `>>rps` `>>rockpaperscissors` | Play Rock-Paper-Scissors with the bot.
 No cheating, we swear.
 Maybe she just doesn't like you. | `>>rps s`